hsgway/Mouse_bulk_RNA-seq/README.md

 ## Merge BAM files

-If you have single BAM file per sample, skip this section If you have multiple BAM files per sample (your FASTQ data consists of multiple lanes), submit the following command from O2 Portal
+If you have a single BAM file per sample, skip this section If you have multiple BAM files per sample (your FASTQ data consists of multiple lanes), submit the following command from O2 Portal
 ```
 sbatch 4_samtools_merge.sh